Homomorpheus/mathmod_ball_dae_ode/docs/newmark.md

 ## Setup for the ODE
-Let us first consider the flying phase, meaning the current position of the ball is not on the curve and we need to solve an ODE.
+Let us first consider the flying phase, meaning the current position of the ball is not on the curve, and we need to solve an ODE.
 Here we set $C = \mathbf{0} \in \mathbb{R}^{2 \times 2}$, as well as
 \begin{equation*}
 M =